-An INED is a Director who is independent of management and free from any business or other relationship which can interfere with the exercise of independent judgment or the ability to act in the best interests of the Company.
+An Independent Non-Executive Director ("INED") is a Director who is independent of management and free from any business or other relationship which can interfere with the exercise of independent judgment or the ability to act in the best interests of the Company.

 The primary responsibility of INEDs is to protect the interest of minority shareholders and other stakeholders.
-The effective participation of INEDs serves to promote greater accountability and balance in the Board's decision making process.
+The effective participation of INEDs serves to promote greater accountability and balance in the Board's decision-making process.

-As at 31 December 2019, the INEDs made up a majority of the Board members.
-They play a significant role in bringing impartiality and scrutiny to the Board's deliberations and decision making, so that no single party can dominate such decision-making in the Company.
+As at 31 December 2020, the INEDs made up a majority of the Board members.
+They play a significant role in bringing impartiality and scrutiny to the Board's deliberations and decision-making, so that no single party can dominate such decision-making in the Company.

-The INEDs engage proactively with the Management, the Risk Management, Compliance, Human Resources functions and with both the external and internal auditors via their respective roles as the Chairmen or members of the Board Committees, to ensure that concerns and issues relevant to the Management and oversight of the business and operations of the Group are properly addressed.
+The INEDs engage proactively with the Management, the governance and operational functions as well as the external auditors via their respective roles as the Chairmen or members of the Board Committees, to ensure that concerns and issues relevant to the Management and oversight of the business and operations of the Group are properly addressed.

-The Non-Independent Non-Executive Directors ("NINEDs") act as a bridge between Management and stakeholders, particularly shareholders.
+The Non-Independent Non-Executive Directors ("NINEDs") act as a bridge between the Management and stakeholders, particularly major shareholder.
 They can provide the relevant checks and balances, focusing on shareholders' and other stakeholders' interests and ensuring that high standards of CG are applied.
-The NINEDs also provide business guidance to the Management and contributing positively to the Board through their strong technical knowledge, exposure in various markets and sharing of knowledge and best practices.
+The NINEDs also provide business guidance to the Management and contribute positively to the Board through their strong technical knowledge, exposure in various markets and sharing of knowledge and best practices.

 The Chairman and the INEDs or NINEDs do not engage in the day-to-day management of the Company.
-The INEDs also do not participate in any business dealings with the Group.
-Save for Dato' Dr. Thillainathan A/L Ramasamy who has an indirect interest of 6,400 ordinary shares of AMB held by his spouse, the INEDs do not have any equity interest in the Company or its related corporation.
-The INEDs also do not have any relationship with the substantial shareholders of the Company.
+The INEDs also do not participate in any business dealings with the Group and do not have any relationship with the substantial shareholders of the Company.

-Further details of the roles and responsibilities of the INED and NINED are disclosed in the Board Charter, which is available on the Company's website at www.allianz.com.my/corporate-profile (under the CG section).
+Further details of the roles and responsibilities of INED and NINED are disclosed in the Board Charter.